Transparent dark purple Travel Guide by Insurte logo

 There are other types of work visas in Germany for less common scenarios.
 Always look to the German embassy for the most updated and accurate information about available visas.

-German studying visas
+German study visas

 Germany has visas available for those looking to continue learning in Germany or study abroad.